Professional mentoring scheme

 Professional development in arts and criminal justice settings

-The scheme matches new and emerging practitioners who want to work in, or learn more about, arts and criminal justice with experts working in the field.
-The mentors can provide a range of support about using arts within the Criminal Justice System
+The scheme matches new and emerging practitioners who want to learn more and develop their career in arts and criminal justice with experts working in the field.
+The mentors can provide a range of specialist guidance and support on using arts within the criminal justice system.

 Former mentees have gone on to form their own arts organisation, secure funding for new projects and take up volunteering opportunities in prisons.

 The Mentoring & Befriending Foundation toolkit and expert advice was used to develop this scheme.